What is a labial melanotic macule?

 What investigations should be done?

-The lesion has a characteristic pattern when examined with the magnifying glass or dermatoscope.
+A labial melanotic macule has a characteristic pattern when examined with the magnifying glass or by dermoscopy.
 Lesions with a typical history and appearance need not be biopsied.

-If biopsy is done because the lesion is changing or looks irregular, a labial melanotic macule shows the following features on dermatopathology (under the microscope).
+If a skin biopsy is done because the lesion is changing or looks irregular, a labial melanotic macule shows the following features on dermatopathology:

 - Increased melanin in the melanocytes and keratinocytes of the basal layer